Everest (2015 film): Plot

 Scott's condition worsens.
 He tells his fellow climbers to continue descending without him.
 He lies down and later dies.
 Descending climbers reach Beck, whose vision remains impaired, but they all become lost as the blizzard obliterates the trail.
 Three climbers go for help, leaving Beck and Yasuko.
 Guide Andy 'Harold' Harris reaches Rob with spare oxygen, but the cylinder aperture is frozen shut.
 They huddle together in the storm.

 While Rob sleeps, Andy begins to have hallucinations.
 He then strips off his outer clothing and slides to his death.
-In the morning, Rob radios Helen that Doug and Andy are gone, and that his extremities are frozen.
+In the morning, Rob radios Helen that Doug and Andy are gone and that his extremities are frozen.
 Helen calls Jan, hoping that Rob will respond to her voice.
-Jan tells Rob that he must start moving.
-Rob tells her that he is cold but otherwise comfortable, and asks her to name their baby Sarah, dying soon afterwards.
+Jan tells him that he must start moving.
+Rob tells her that he is cold but otherwise comfortable, and asks her to name their baby Sarah, dying soon afterward.

 Returning climbers tell the camp that Beck and Yasuko are stranded.
 The weather, however, makes a rescue impossible.
-Helen calls Beck's wife, Peach, and informs her of the situation.
+Helen calls Beck's wife Peach, informing her of the situation.

 In the morning, Beck miraculously awakens, sees that Yasuko is dead, and stumbles down to camp alone, severely frostbitten and in need of medical help.
 Peach calls the American Embassy and organizes a helicopter rescue.
 Nepal Army pilot Lt.
-Col. Madan Khatri Chhetri flies a high altitude mission to take Beck to hospital.
-Meanwhile, one of Scott's guides, Anatoli, finds his body, and moves it off the trail.
+Col. Madan Khatri Chhetri flies a high-altitude mission to take Beck to the hospital.

+Meanwhile, one of Scott's guides, Anatoli Boukreev, finds his body and moves it off the trail.
 Returning home, Helen has an emotional reunion with Jan, who later gives birth and names her daughter Sarah.
 Beck returns to his family, heavily bandaged.
-Closing titles reveal that he eventually lost both hands and nose to frostbite, and that Rob's body remains on Everest.
+Closing titles reveal that he eventually lost both hands and nose to frostbite and that Rob's body remains on Everest.